 Now it’s the turn for Gifu prefecture’s pride: the world Heritage village of Shirakawa-gō!
 It is located in the very heart of Japanese Alps, close to Toyama prefecture’s boarder.
 You can feel the old times’ atmosphere in every season you visit it.

 What’s special about Shirakawa-gō?

 These straw roofs are easily replaceable once they’re old and you can see this operation if you’re lucky enough.
 Here you can find a relaxing ambiance, while enjoying Japanese Alps on the background.
 Since Shirakawa-gō’s location is close to Hokuriku region, winters are very snowy here.
-We recommend you to visit the village around December to enjoy the Christmas lights decorating the buildings!
+We recommend you to visit the village around December to enjoy the winter lights decorating the buildings.